Lin2907/ciao-bella-blog/README.md

   + Microsoft Edge , Safari

-# Deployment
+## Deployment

 For this project the application was deployed to Heroku using the following steps:

- + Log into my Heroku account and navigate to the dashboard.
- + Click on 'New' to create a new app.
+ + Log into Heroku account and navigate to the dashboard.
+Click on 'New' to create a new app.
 Set region to EU, click on 'Create app'.
  + In the 'Settings' tab in 'Reveal Config Vars' add the  environment variables for the Database, Secret Key and CollecStatic.
  + Navigate to the 'Deploy' tab and under 'Deployment Method' click on 'GitHub'.
  + Locate the repository from GitHub, paste the link and click 'Connect'.
  + Ensure that the selected branch is 'main branch' before clicking to Deploy.
  + Once the build is finished there should be a message saying 'Your app was successfully deployed' with a 'View' button.

+## Forking the repository
+In order to fork the repository to make a copy the steps are:

++ Log into GitHub and locate the repository for https://github.com/Lin2907/ciao-bella-blog
++ At the top of the repository above settings locate the 'Fork' button There is now a copy of the repository in the Github account

+## Cloning the repository
++ On GitHub navigate to the main page of the repository
++ Above the list of files click the dropdown code menu
++ Select the https option and copy the link
++ Open the GitPod Bash terminal
++ Change the current working directory to the desired destination location
++ Type the git clone command with the copied URL.
++ Press enter to create the local clone

-# Credits
+## Credits
   ### Content
  + Images were taken from Pixabey.
  + Blog posts were generated with Chat Gpt.